• Skip to primary navigation

 1. Check the water supply

-Dermestid beetles (and their larvae) don’t need much food, but they do require frequent water.
-Absent food, we suggest watering them daily.
+Dermestid beetles and larvae don’t need much food.
+However, they do require frequent water.
+If food is absent, we recommend watering them daily.
 You can extend this time to weekly by providing access to food.

-In a Dubia colony, the regular and reliable moisture you give your roaches should also meet the needs of the beetles.
-Water crystals, sponges, and paper towels are all great ways to water you Dermestids and Dubia because Dermestids do not eat vegetation.
-They can probably extract water from high water content vegetables, but you probably shouldn’t count on that.
+In a Dubia colony, the regular and reliable moisture you give your roaches should also meet the needs of the Dermestids.
+Water crystals, sponges, and paper towels are great ways to water your Dermestids because they do not eat vegetation.

 Dermestid beetles and larvae also get moisture from the dead roaches they eat.
 This alone may satisfy their water needs.
 However, we recommend providing supplemental water at least until they become established in the colony.
-Relying on food for their moisture needs is risky.
-This is especially true in the beginning, before they are established.
+Relying on food to meet their moisture needs is risky.
+This is especially true at the beginning before the Dermestids become established in your Dubia colony.

-After they become established, if they have regular food (which they will), and access to the water you provide for your roaches (which they will), you probably don’t need to worry about water.
-To test this, offer them occasional water to see how they respond.
-You can spray a clean paper towel or sponge with water and set it on a flat, leak-proof lid of some sort.
-If they’re not interested, you’re all set.
+After they become established, and if they have regular food and access to the water you provide for your roaches, you probably don’t need to worry about water.
+To test how they’re doing, offer them occasional water to see how they respond.
+You can spray water on a clean paper towel or sponge and set it on a flat, leak-proof lid.
+If the Dermestids aren’t very interested in the water, they probably have enough.

 2. Add them to your colony

-When your beetles and larvae arrive, simply add them to your roach colony.
-You can empty the entire contents of the container into your roach bin, or you can separate the insects from the frass and just add the insects.
+When your beetles and larvae arrive, add them to your roach colony.
+You can empty the entire contents of the container into your roach bin, or you can separate the insects from the frass and add the insects.
 It’s up to you.
+This is true for all cleaner insect species.

-They may appreciate some water though.
-Presumably there is already water in the roach bin.
+They may also appreciate some water.
+Presumably, there is already water in the roach bin.
 If not, add a damp paper towel to the enclosure, a damp sponge, hydrated water crystals, or some other watering method for the Dermestids.
 Dermestid beetles and larvae are better climbers than Dubia roaches, so if the roaches can reach water, the Dermestids can too.

 3. Check food and shelter

 Food: If you have a small Dubia colony where roaches die so infrequently that the Dermestids may go more than a week without food, consider adding something to tide them over until the colony grows and more roach carcasses become available.
-You can feed them dry cat or dog food, a hide chew toy, or a chicken (or other) bone with a little meat or cartilage on it.
+As previously mentioned, you can feed them dry cat or dog food, a hide chew toy, or a chicken (or other) bone with a little meat or cartilage on it.

 Shelter: Dermestid larvae like to burrow before they pupate.
-This protect them from predation.
+Burrowing protects them from predation.
 While Dubia roaches don’t generally harass Dermestid pupae, you may want to give them some burrowing material anyway.
 This behavior is innate, and supporting it may increase their health.
 A small block of Styrofoam or a piece of corrugated cardboard will work.
-Just drop it in and they’ll find it.
-The burrowing behavior will use up the material over time, so replace it with new material when the old one is no longer useful.
+Just drop it in.
+They will find it.
+The burrowing behavior will consume the material over time, so replace it with new material when the old one is no longer useful.

 4. Control the population